-The beautiful historic home and gardens of the Erchless Estate were once the home of our Town’s founding family, but are now the setting for Oakville’s Community Museum.
-You can also visit our new satellite exhibition gallery at Queen Elizabeth Park Community and Cultural Centre.
+The beautiful historic home and gardens of the Erchless Estate were once the home of our town’s founding family, but are now the setting for Oakville’s Community Museum.
+You can also visit our satellite exhibition gallery at Queen Elizabeth Park Community and Cultural Centre.
 General admission at both locations during public hours is free!

 Artifacts, pictures, text and a documentary video tell the stories of many of the African-American families who settled in Oakville and were important to the development of our community.
 Visitors will discover the story of Branson Johnson, a freeborn African-American, who arrived in Oakville with his family in 1855.
 His Certificate of Freedom from a Maryland court and the pocket watch in which it was hidden for many years are featured.
 Passed down from one generation to the next, the certificate shows how subsequent generations defined and preserved evidence of freedom.

 Now on until September 2018 at Sixteen Mile Sports Complex, 3070 Neyagawa Blvd

 An amazing look into the history of Canadian sports and how they are influenced by our seasons, geography and social diversity.
 Learn the cultural origins and some cool facts about hockey, lacrosse, cricket and more of our favourite sports.

 For more information about previous listings, visit our past exhibition page.

 Throughout the year, museum staff present a series of mini exhibits coupled with conversational-style presentations to seniors’ residences in our community.
 Various themes are covered including oddities in the museum’s collections, an overview of Oakville’s history, vintage quilts and cocktail party gowns.
 If you are interested in booking an outreach exhibit at your facility, please call 905-338-4400 or email email@example.com.